gear-foundation/academy/docs/11-escrow-testing/testing.md

 }
 ```

-To obtain the program within the test function, we can utilize the [`System::get_program`](https://docs.gear.rs/gtest/struct.System.html#method.get_program) function provided by the `gtest` library.
+We can utilize the [`System::get_program`](https://docs.gear.rs/gtest/struct.System.html#method.get_program) function provided by the `gtest` library to obtain the program within the test function.

 As discussed in our first lesson, we initialize our program with the first ID.
 Hence, the complete code for the deposit test function is as follows:

 ```rust title="tests/escrow_test.rs"
 const ESCROW_ID: u64 = 1;